andrew/ultimate-awesome/README.md

 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-python-resources](https://github.com/DjangoEx/awesome-python-resources) - Awesome Python Resources.
 - [Awesome-AI-Security](https://github.com/DeepSpaceHarbor/Awesome-AI-Security) - :file_folder: #AISecurity.
+- [awesome-webgpu](https://github.com/mikbry/awesome-webgpu) - 😎 Curated list of awesome things around WebGPU ecosystem. .
 - [awesome-machine-learning-in-compilers](https://github.com/zwang4/awesome-machine-learning-in-compilers) - Must read research papers and links to tools and datasets that are related to using machine learning for compilers and systems optimisation.
+- [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
 - [awesome-segment-anything](https://github.com/hedlen/awesome-segment-anything) - Tracking and collecting papers/projects/others related to Segment Anything.
-- [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
-- [awesome-webgpu](https://github.com/mikbry/awesome-webgpu) - 😎 Curated list of awesome things around WebGPU ecosystem. .
 - [awesome-zk](https://github.com/ventali/awesome-zk) - A curated list of awesome ZK resources, libraries, tools and more.  .
+- [awesome-leetcode-resources](https://github.com/ashishps1/awesome-leetcode-resources) - This repository contains LeetCode articles which are very useful during the interview preparation.
 - [awesome-webauthn](https://github.com/herrjemand/awesome-webauthn) - 🔐 A curated list of awesome WebAuthn and Passkey resources.
 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [awesome-llm-kg](https://github.com/rmanluo/awesome-llm-kg) - Awesome papers about unifying LLMs and KGs.